MercurialDemoMan/Eggstractor/README.md

 # EGGSTRACTOR #

+use eggstract-xci.sh [xci file] to extract exefs and romfs from xci file

+use eggmulator-xci.sh [xci file] to extract exefs and romfs from xci file in an emulator ready form

-use eggstract.sh [nsp file] to extract exefs and romfs
+use eggstract-nsp.sh [nsp file] to extract exefs and romfs from nsp file

-use eggmulator.sh [nsp file] to extract exefs and romfs in an emulator ready form
+use eggmulator-nsp.sh [nsp file] to extract exefs and romfs from nsp file in an emulator ready form

 run make command before using scripts